La Clinica de La Raza

 percent of

-These patients often have
+These patients often had

 difficulties gaining and maintaining control over their diabetes